tomaszeman/Xunit.Extensions.Ordering/README.md

 }
 ```

-### Ordering collections
+### Ordering test classes in collection

-You can order test collections by adding *Order* attribute too but you have to reference patched test test framework from AssemblyInfo.cs
+You can order test classes in collections by adding *Order* attribute too but you have to use patched test framework by add following line to AssemblyInfo.cs

 ```c#
 using Xunit;